eugene-yang/auto-judge-code/documentation/README.md

 where `ir-metadata.yml` describes the approach in the [ir_metadata format](https://www.ir-metadata.org/) (**attention: we still need to discuss which fields we want to make mandatory, currently nothing is mandatory**) and `trec-leaderboard.txt` is in a [format congruent to trec_eval -q](https://github.com/trec-auto-judge/auto-judge-code/tree/main/trec25/datasets/spot-check-dataset#formats).

+The directory [leaderboard-upload-skeleton](leaderboard-upload-skeleton) contains an example that you can use as starter.

 <details>
 <summary>Step 1: Authentication and Login</summary>